eProsima/Integration-Service-docs/docs/dynamicdata.rst

 This optional section should be taken in mind during the creation of the *CMakeLists.txt* file to configure the project.

-Usually, it's useful creating auxiliar functions to create each type of data.
+Usually, it's useful to create auxiliary functions to generate each type of data.

 To create DataTypeA:

 .. literalinclude:: dynamic_case.cpp